-i.
+- i.
 Consult the map on page 6.
-Which provinces are these cities in? ii.
+Which provinces are these cities in? - ii.
 Why did Barnabas bring Saul to Antioch?
-What did he do there?
-5. There is a ter fourteen years I went up again to Jerusalem with Barnabas, taking Titus along with me." a debate over which text in Acts describes this visit.
-Read and summarize both texts, in A - Acts 11:27-30 b.
-Optior n B - Acts 15:1-35 i.
+What did he do there? - 5.
+"Then after fourteen years I went up again to Jerusalem with Barnabas, taking Titus along with me."
+There is a debate over which text in Acts describes this visit.
+Read and summarize both texts, a.
+Option A - Acts 11:27-30 - b.
+Option B Acts 15:1-35 - i.
 Now compare these 2 accounts with what Paul records in Galatians 2:1-10.
 Which one do you think records this 2nd visit to Jerusalem?
-Why do you think so? (if you're still not sure, ask your group leader or listen to see if this is covered in the large group teaching).
-6. your attenused thes following to a.
-Read In he who had set me apart before I was born and who called me by his grace" We drew attion to these verses earlier when we looked at Saul's conversion in Acts 9.
-It's likely, when he e specific words, he was alluding to more than simply his own conversion story.
-Look up the texts to see who else in Scripture was "set apart before he was born"?
-Jeremiah 1:1-5.
+Why do you think so? (if you're still not sure, ask your group leader or listen to see if this is covered in the large group teaching). - 6.
+"But when he who had set me apart before I was born and who called me by his grace..."
+We drew your attention to these verses earlier when we looked at Saul's conversion in Acts 9.
+It's likely, when he used these specific words, he was alluding to more than simply his own conversion story.
+Look up the following texts to see who else in Scripture was "set apart before he was born"? - a.
+Read Jeremiah 1:1-5.
 Who is this text talking about?
-What kind of authority and influence did this in have in their life amidst God's people? b.
+What kind of authority and influence did this person have in their life amidst God's people? - b.
 Read Isaiah 49:1-7.
 Who is this text talking about?
-What kind of authority did this person have? i.
-By using this Old Testament language to describe his own call, what do you think Paul was saying about himself, and his authority?
-7. entire lesson in mind, if someone asked you to describe the Apostle Paul, what would you at words would you use to talk about his character, identity and mission?
+What kind of authority did this person have? - i.
+By using this Old Testament language to describe his own call, what do you think Paul was saying about himself, and his authority? - 7.
+With this entire lesson in mind, if someone asked you to describe the Apostle Paul, what would you say?
+What words would you use to talk about his character, identity and mission?